liborty/medians/README.md

 Therefore the naive median could not compete and it has now been deleted (as of version 2.0.0).

-## The Algorithm
+## The Algorithms

-* `auto_median`
+* `median`
 Iteratively partitions data around a pivot estimate (the arithmetic mean of the data).
-This is not the most sophisticated estimate but it is reasonably well centred and it is the fastest to compute (summation being faster than comparisons and memory manipulations).
-This algorithm has nearly linear complexity.
+This is reasonably well centred and it is very fast to compute (summation being faster than comparisons and memory manipulations of 'median of medians').
+This algorithm has linear complexity.

+* `odd_strict_median`
+Returns the midpoint of type T, which could be any complex unquantifiable struct.
+Traits Ord and Clone have to be implemented for T.
+The algorithm uses `BinaryHeap<T>` to find the unsorted minimum n/2+1 items and then picks their maximum (which is at the root of the max heap already).
+Thus all comparisons and swaps are kept to the minimum.
+Furthermore, only pointers to T items are being manipulated, minimising also the moving of the potentially bulky original data items.

+* `even_strict_median`
+As the data items T are unquantifiable, we can not simply average the two midpoints of even length data, as we did in `median`.
+So we return them both as a tuple, the smaller one first.
+Otherwise very similar to `odd_strict_median`.

 * `median`
 is the main public entry point, implemented as a method of trait `Median`.